 Ability to perform detailed work involving written or numeric data and to make arithmetic computations rapidly and accurately.

-Two (2) years of permanent competitive class status in the title of Auditor I.
+One (1) year of permanent, competitive class status in the title of Auditor I.

 Graduation from a regionally accredited or New York State registered college or university with a baccalaureate degree in accounting or a baccalaureate degree including or supplemented by 24 semester credit hours, or its equivalent, in accounting PLUS two (2) years of work experience, or its part time equivalent, in professional accounting or financial auditing, or a closely related field, which must have involved as the major job function the application of accounting principles to the installation and operational maintenance of a general or specialized accounting system and the design or modification of accounting system(s).